 It is a dance that often begins slowly with hesitation and longing, a hunger to expose the beautiful and mystical though quiet observation and gentle encouraging.
 I move slowly, circling, watching, photographing.
 A presence that is physically non-intrusive but emotionally connected in an effort to expose the most private of moments.
 What results can be both explosive and subtle, a photograph which I hope, takes a step from this world into the next.

-International fashion photographer Donna DeMari brings her fashion style and intimate style to Equine photography.
+International fashion photographer Donna DeMari brings her fashion aesthetic and intimate style to Equine photography.

 Her equine photographs invite you to engage with both the physical strength and innate beauty of the horse.
 While no two images are alike, each captures the power, grace and movement of the horse, while artfully exposing specific features and reflections of their individual personalities.